ILSCeV/Lara/README.md

 ## About
 **Lara** ("**Ve**rwaltung **d**es **St**udentenclubs") is a planning tool that combines a calender with personnel scheduling, developed for [bc-Studentenclub](http://www.bc-club.de) and intended to scale to all Ilmenauer Studentenclub e.V. sections.
-It started as a softwareproject at [TU Ilmenau](http://tu-ilmenau.de) in WS2014/2015 and is currently being developed further as a personal project.
+It started as a softwareproject at [TU Ilmenau](http://tu-ilmenau.de) in WS2014/2015, extended in another softwareproject in SS2016 and is currently being developed further as a personal project.

 ## This is a development version
 **Lara is a work in progress - and a beautiful mess sometimes.**